 About the Programme

-At the heart of Better Learners Better Workers is the concept of student Ambassadors aged 13-16 who are given a rich range of experiences both in school and in the workplace to develop their job-ready skills and attitudes and their sector-specific understanding.
-The Ambassadors promote employment sectors to their peers and showcase young people’s talents and abilities.
-At the end of the programme, each Ambassador gains an employer-endorsed Skills Passport.
+At the heart of Better Learners Better Workers (BLBW) are student Ambassadors aged 13-16 who enjoy a range of high quality employer encounters, experiences and challenges, both in school and in the workplace, to develop their job-ready skills and behaviours.